Stary Browar

-Shopping, Arts and Business Center "Stary Browar" is the center of commerce and art, built in November 2003, located in the center of Poznań, Poland at 42 Półwiejska Street.
+Stary Browar Shopping, Arts and Business Center is a commerce and art center, opened in November 2003, located in the center of Poznań, Poland at 42 Półwiejska Street.

 The center is a combination of retail space and an art gallery.
 The shopping center is adjacent to a Class A high-rise office complex.
 The total area of the center is around 130 000 m^{2}.
 The Old Brewery is home to around 210 stores and restaurants.
 Underground the building there is a Tier III data center operated by Beyond.pl.
 The building was designed on the basis of a historic factory - the former Brewery Huggerów - by Studio ADS.
-The investor was Fortis, a company owned by Grazyna Kulczyk.
+The investor was Fortis, a company owned by Grażyna Kulczyk.
 Since 2015 it belongs to Deutsche Asset & Wealth Management, which current name is Deutsche Asset Management.
 The décor was designed by stage designer Ryszard Kaja.
 It is notable for preserving the original architecture and style.